Opioid Settlement Funding: The Impact on First Responders

 How Will the Funds Support First Responders?

-State plans also outline many uses that will have a direct impact on first responders.
-States have developed guidance for distributing the opioid settlement funding.
+States are currently developing guidance for distributing the opioid settlement funding.
+While the funds will be used for programs across local government—including schools, health care providers, community outreach and recovery programs—state plans also outline many uses that will have a direct impact on first responders.
 Here are some examples specific to how the funds may be used to support public safety:

 Arizona